Halin's grid theorem for digraphs: The existence of necklace grids

 \thmNecklace*

-A \emph{strong minor} of a digraph $D$ is a digraph obtained from $D$ by deletion of vertices and edges, and contraction of strongly connected subgraphs.

 \begin{proof}[Proof of~\cref{thm:necklace}] In this proof we construct an auxiliary digraph $A$ with the property that disjoint paths in $A$ correspond to disjoint paths in $D$ and that contains a family $\R$ of disjoint out-rays that correspond one-to-one to the necklaces of $\cN$.
-Finally, we apply \cref{thm:main} to $A$ and $\R$ to obtain a subdivision of either a bidirected quarter-grid or a dominated directed quarter-grid in $A$ which corresponds to a bidirected necklace grid or a dominated directed necklace grid in $D$, respectively.
+Finally, we apply \cref{thm:main} to $A$ and $\R$ to obtain a subdivision of either a bidirected quarter-grid or a cyclic quarter-grid in $A$ which corresponds to a bidirected necklace grid or a cyclic necklace grid in $D$, respectively.